Doriel Jacov, JD, LCSW, a relational psychotherapist in New York City.

 • Member, New York State Society for Clinical Social Work

-Volunteer Work
+Volunteer Clinical Work

-• Grief Specialist/Volunteer Clinician, Experience Camps
+• Grief Specialist / Volunteer Clinician, Experience Camps